 Tragically, Phil died during the Friday morning practice for the 1989 TT when he came off the TZR at Ballagarey in Glen Vine.

-That year, his family and many friends provided the finance for the first Phil Hogg Motorsport Rescue Unit - an Ambulance, converted to carry medical and rescue equipment for motorsport events, the Islands first MSA registered Rally Rescue Ambulance.
+That year, his family and many friends provided the finance for the first Phil Hogg Motorsport Rescue Unit – an ambulance, converted to carry medical and rescue equipment for motorsport events, the Islands first MSA, now MSUK, registered Rally Rescue Ambulance.

-The Hogg Motorsport Association now consists of 21 volunteers, all of whom are well experienced in motorsport events.
-Those manning Hogg Rescue had to obtain 8 signatures at major rallies and attend 2 MSA approved training weekends before becoming trainee crew for a couple of years prior to full licensing.
+The Hogg Motorsport Association now consists of 21 volunteers, all of whom are trained and experienced in motorsport events.
+Those working at Hogg Rescue had to obtain eight signatures at major rallies and attend two MSA, now MSUK, approved training weekends before becoming trainee crew for a number of years prior to full licensing.

-Finance - The team are all unpaid volunteers.
+The team are all unpaid volunteers.
 When attending events a charge to offset the considerable running costs of the vehicles are made.
-This however, does not cover the full operating expenditure and support comes from other sources especially the Rob Vine Fund and Sheila, Alex and Shaun Hogg, their family and friends.
+This however, does not cover the full operating expenditure and support comes from other sources especially the Rob Vine Fund helped considerably by Sheila, Alex and Shaun Hogg, their family and friends.

-Hogg Motorsport attend all the car rallies on the Isle of Man including the Manx National and International rallies.
-They will also attend all Isle of Man motorcycle road race events such as the International TT, Festival of Motorcycling, Southern 100 and Andreas Racing Association Jurby circuit races as well as Manx Motor Racing Club hill climbs, and the Onchan Raceway stock car meetings.
+Hogg Motorsport attend all the car rallies on the Isle of Man.
+They will also attend all Isle of Man motorcycle road race events such as the International TT, Festival of Motorcycling, Southern 100 and Andreas Racing Association Jurby circuit races, Southern Motor Cycle Club Enduros as well as Manx Motor Racing Club hill climbs, and Onchan Raceway stock car meetings.

 Each year, the crew cover over 130 motorsport event sessions.